nicholflowers/Retrieval-Augmented-Generation-RAG-system/README.md

 ## 📌 Overview

-A tech company wanted a better way for its engineering and marketing teams to search internal documents and get answers, particularly about Generative AI and LLM concepts.
+A tech company wants a better way for its engineering and marketing teams to search internal documents and get answers, particularly about Generative AI and LLM concepts.
 This project is a proof of concept evaluating whether a RAG system could meet that need, and whether it answers well enough to justify a full build.

 ## 🎯 Project Goals